Haseebk0678/CISC-4900/README.md

 ## Setup
-Run these steps to setup the v
+Run these steps to setup the virtual environment and to get started to run the code
 - 1
 ```
 git clone